|IBA conservation status|

 |Year of assessment (most recent)||State (condition)||Pressure (threat)||Response (action)|

-|For more information about IBA monitoring please click here|
+|For more information about IBA monitoring, please click here|

 Evans (1994) described the Hammar Marshes (IBA039) as an area of wetlands about 3,500 km2 in size with the largest open water bodies in the lower Euphrates including a shallow, eutrophic lake approximately 60 km long by up to 20 km wide.
 The Euphrates River forms its border to the north and the Shatt Al-Arab on the east, to the south and west are desert regions.
 However, the historical Hammar marsh has been bisected by the West Qurna and North Rumaila oilfields and is now split into two main parts: East Hammar (IQ077) and West Hammar.
 Both lie on the south side of the Euphrates River.
 The area is now very different due to intensive canals, ditches, embankments, and roads, especially around the edges of the site, as well as considerable agricultural work inside it

-BirdLife International (2023) Important Bird Areas factsheet: West Hammar.
-Downloaded from http://www.birdlife.org on 31/01/2023.
+BirdLife International (2023) Important Bird Area factsheet: West Hammar.
+Downloaded from http://datazone.birdlife.org/site/factsheet/west-hammar-iba-iraq on 26/09/2023.